-The process actually begins before arrive at the mediation.
+The process actually begins before we arrive at the mediation.
 We will draft a mediation statement brief in the days or week prior to the mediation.
 In that brief, we will outline why the defendant is responsible for my client’s injuries, and will also detail every aspect of my client’s damages.
 We will typically include exhibits that will support our position.
-This is my chance to paint the picture of how we view the claim and how we intend to present it to a jury in a personal injury case or the Department of Labor on a workers’ compensation case.
+This our chance to paint the picture of how we view the claim and how we intend to present it to a jury in a personal injury case or to the Department of Labor on a workers’ compensation case.

 Within our mediation statement, we almost always include the dollar value that we are looking for.
 This allows the mediator to not have to start cold.
 We will almost always pass it along to defense counsel so that they can be prepared for what we are asking for and have the proper communications with their clients so that they are prepared for our position.
 Otherwise, it’s going to be a short mediation.